About Opioid Abuse

 • Extreme sleepiness/inability to wake up

-Mercifully, many of those who overdose and survive sometimes use it as an opportunity to ‘take stock’ of their situation and ask for help with their opioid abuse.
-However surprising as it may seem however, even an overdose or brush with death is not enough to cease the abuse of opioids.
-In that cause it is often worth considering a family or professional intervention.
+Many who overdose and survive sometimes use it to ‘take stock’ of their situation and ask for help with their opioid abuse.
+However surprising as it may seem, often an overdose or brush with death is not enough to cease the abuse of opioids.
+It is often worth considering a professional intervention in that case.

 NARCAN (Naloxone) Saves Lives

-The drug naloxone, better known under its brand name NARCAN, has been something of a godsend for people living with opioid abuse and the people who love them.
-The drug was invented decades ago, but the recent spike in opioid overdoses brought it into the public consciousness much more so than it was in the past.
+The drug naloxone, better known under its brand name NARCAN, has been a lifesaver.
+The drug was invented decades ago, but the recent spike in opioid overdoses brought it into the public consciousness much more so than in the past.
 Thankfully under public pressure, the FDA and some forward-thinking politicians worked to change the status of this drug and make it much more available to the public, even without a prescription.

-The nasal spray form of NARCAN (naloxone) has saved thousands of lives already by making this medication much easier for laymen to use successfully.
-NARCAN (naloxone) works by rapidly reversing the effects of opioids.
-Given to a person in the middle of an opioid overdose in time, it can be enough to reverse the CNS depressant effects to ward off respiratory arrest and stabilize them until they can reach a hospital.
-Bear in mind that NARCAN is not a substitute for treatment in an emergency room, much less an opioid abuse treatment program like ours at SBMHC.
+The nasal spray form of naloxone has already saved thousands of lives by making this medication much easier for non-specialists to use.
+It works by rapidly reversing the effects of opioids.
+Administered in the middle of an opioid overdose in time, it can be enough to change the CNS depressant effects to ward off respiratory arrest and stabilize them until they can reach a hospital.
+Remember that NARCAN is not a substitute for treatment in an emergency room, much less an opioid abuse treatment program like ours at SBMHC.

-But it can be a lifeline to someone in the midst of a potentially fatal overdose.
-NARCAN is now available without a prescription and there are even programs that provide it free of charge.
-If you or someone you love would benefit from having NARCAN on hand, give us a call for information on how you can obtain it for free or a price you can afford.
+But it can be a lifeline during a potentially fatal overdose.
+NARCAN is now available without a prescription, and there are even programs that provide it free of charge.
+If you or someone you love would benefit from having NARCAN on hand, call us for information.

 Treatment For Opiate Addiction

-The most effective treatment for opioid dependence is medical detox followed by at least 30 days of intensive treatment.
-There is no such thing as getting “too much help” for a problem in fact.
+The most effective treatment for opioid dependence is medical detox followed by at least 30 days of intensive treatment, but there is no such thing as getting “too much help” for a problem.
 Research shows that people who spend more time in treatment for opioid abuse are less likely to relapse and far more likely to establish long-term recovery.

-As an evidence-based treatment program, The Sylvia Brafman Mental Health Center looks to science and peer-reviewed research for answers.
-It is science that informs our treatment methods.
-That is a must because, in this area of medicine, the results can be literally a matter of life or death.
+As an evidence-based treatment program, we look to science and peer-reviewed research for answers – Science informs our treatment methods.
+That is a must because the results can be literally a matter of life or death in this area of medicine.
 There is no room for half-measures or uncertainty.

-Sylvia Brafman has several treatment options available including specialized programs to help those who suffer from substance use disorders, including opioid abuse.
-Our diverse treatment portfolio features all of the key ingredients for a successful recovery from addiction or any other mental health disorder.
+We have several treatment options, including specialized programs to help those suffering from substance use disorders, including opioid abuse.
+Our diverse treatment portfolio features all of the critical ingredients for a successful recovery from addiction or any other mental health disorder.

 evidence-based